SMC242/uni-notes/cs/CS Map.md

 - [[Database Map|Databases]]: the theory behind efficient storage of data
 - [[HCI Map|Human Computer Interface]]: designing better interfaces with people in mind
 - [[Programming Languages Map#Theory|Programming languages]]: how programming languages are constructed
+- [[Distributed and Parallel Systems Map]]: how to compute more stuff

 ## Practical
 - [[Software Development Map|Software Development]]: working as part of a team to deliver scalable software to clients